What Is a Personal Guarantee for a Business Loan? Everything You Need To Know

 When Do Lenders Require a Personal Guarantee?

 Business lenders typically require a personal guarantee when financing startups or businesses with limited business credit history.
-Since many new businesses lack strong financials or valuable assets to secure a loan, lenders may require a personal guarantee to minimize risk.
+Since many new companies lack strong financials or valuable assets to secure a loan, lenders may require a personal guarantee to minimize risk.
 This arrangement is especially common for SBA loans, term loans, and lines of credit.
-Even established businesses may need to provide a personal guarantee if they are applying for a large loan or seeking financing with more flexible terms.
+Even established businesses may need to provide a personal guarantee when applying for a large loan or seeking financing with more flexible terms.

 If a borrower or business owner defaults on a business loan backed by a personal guarantee, lenders have the legal right to pursue repayment from the guarantor.
-Such action can mean seizing personal assets such as real estate, bank accounts, or other valuable property to recover the outstanding balance.
+Such action can involve seizing personal assets, such as real estate, bank accounts, or other valuable property, to recover the outstanding balance.

 Related Posts